FAQ – Frequently Asked Questions

 Can I volunteer?

 Yes, but you must fill out volunteer application and return to the council office by May 1st.
+Volunteers will receive a refund of the base camp fee and will only be responsible for the cost of busing.

 Sign them up!
-He will just have to fill out an application and return it to the council office, (there is a nominal fee) or they will be added to our Learning for Life program roster.
+They will just have to fill out an application and return it to the council office, (there is a nominal fee) or they will be added to our Learning for Life program roster.

 What if I can't afford camp and can't volunteer?